 Sustainable Management of Forests - Species Conservation - Reducing Deer Impact

 This is an old version of the page

 This is an old version of the page

-Date published: 30 March, 2015 Date superseded: 16 July, 2015
+Date published: 11 August, 2015

+Date superseded: 6 October, 2015

+Updates to last version

+- additional information on damage assessments

+- · additional detail on Deer Management Plans

 Table of Contents

 Aim

 Grant support

 Application eligibility criteria

 Supporting information

-Selection criteria
+Scoring criteria

 How to claim

 Technical guidance

+Download guidance

+Previous versions

 Aim

 The aim of this option is to reduce deer impacts to a level that will allow the regeneration of unprotected soft conifer and broadleaved species at a landscape scale, to help diversify forests and improve their conservation value.

-Grants are available to help reduce deer numbers or maintain them in the range of 5-10 deer per square kilometre.
+Grants are available to help reduce deer numbers or maintain them in the range of five to 10 deer per square kilometre.

-Funding is also available to help limit habitat impacts by deer so that woodland managers have a choice over the range of conifer or broadleaved species to regenerate without resorting to deer fencing.

 Grant support

 This is an annual grant to support the costs of labour for culling and monitoring deer populations.

 The rate is £6 per hectare, per year for up to a maximum of five years.

 We expect that some of your costs will be offset by venison sales.

 Application eligibility criteria

 Please check that you are eligible to apply for Forestry Grant Scheme funding before beginning your application.

 Sustainable Management of Forests

 You must have an approved Forest Plan for woodland areas of 100 hectares or more.

-For woodland areas less than 100 hectares you must have an approved Management Plan or Forest Plan
+For woodland areas less than 100 hectares you must have an approved Management Plan or Forest Plan.

 Long-term Forest Plan technical guidance

 Management Plan

 You must have a Deer Management Plan approved by Forestry Commission Scotland from 2015 onwards.
 It must show that regeneration of soft conifer or broadleaved species will take place if you successfully carry out deer culls.

 The Deer Management Plan must include either: